 C3.
 PLANS APPROPRIATE INSTRUCTIONAL STRATEGIES TO MEET THE LEARNING OUTCOMES.
-DN plans inappropriate methods and activities to meet the learning outcomes.
-DE plans appropriate methods and activities to meet the learning outcomes; ME ANDplans varied methods and activities to meet the learning outcomes; EE ANDuses data to plan appropriate, varied methods and activities to meet the learning outcomes.
+InTASC 7a, 7b,7l DN plans ineffective methods and activities to meet the learning outcomes.
+DE plans effective methods and activities to meet the learning outcomes; ME ANDuses data and plans varied methods and activities to meet the learning outcomes with specific attention to students within gap groups; EE ANDuses disaggregated data to plan appropriate, varied methods and activities to meet the learning outcomes with specific attention to students within gap groups.

-1. Does the student teacher select appropriate resources?

-- 2. Does the student teacher align curriculum goals and strategies with the classroom environment and experiences? - 3.
+- 1. Does the student teacher select appropriate resources? - 2.
+Does the student teacher align curriculum goals and strategies with the classroom environment and experiences? - 3.
 Does the student teacher integrate interdisciplinary teaching strategies and materials? - 4.
 Does the student teacher create environments that respect individual differences? - 5.
-Does the student teacher plan for meaningful and interpretative discussions? - 6.
-Does the student teacher plan for student opportunities develop skills in analyzing descriptions, dialogue, and actions to create characters? - 7.
+Does the student teacher plan for meaningful and interpretative discussions? - Does the student teacher plan for student opportunities develop skills in analyzing descriptions, dialogue, and actions to create characters? - 7.
 Does the student teacher plan for opportunities that students can lead small groups in planning visual and aural elements? - 8.
 Does the student teacher actively engage students in independent and collaborative inquiry?
-Does he or she consistently select instructional strategies that are challenging, culturally sensitive, and developmentally responsive?
+Do they consistently select instructional strategies that are challenging, culturally sensitive, and developmentally responsive?

 C4.
 INTEGRATES INSTRUCTIONAL TECHNOLOGY IN PLANNING.
-DN rarely integrates instructional technology in planning.
-DE sometimes integrates instructional technology in planning; ME regularly integrates appropriate instructional technology in planning to meet learning outcomes; EE AND integrates a variety of instructional technology in planning, AND clearly identifies alternative plans in the event technology fails.
+InTASC 7k, 8r DN rarely or ineffectively integrates instructional technology in planning.
+DE sometimes effectively integrates instructional technology in planning; ME regularly integrates effective instructional technology in planning to meet learning outcomes; EE ANDintegrates a variety of instructional technology in planning, AND clearly identifies alternative plans in the event technology fails.